 - Pinch Bolts

-The wheel bearings are the most important part of the wheel hub.
+The wheel bearings are the most critical part of the wheel hub.
 These are the only parts of the wheel hub that move.

-The inner bearing race rides on the axle, and the outer bearing race is a press fit to the bore of the hub.
+The inner bearing race rides on the axle, and the outer bearing race is a press-fit to the bore of the wheel hub.

-The inner and outer bearing race are connected with ball bearings.
+The inner and outer bearing race is connected with ball bearings.

-Depending on the manufacturer, some bearings come pre-greased and shielded on both sides, while others are only shielded on one side, and need to be greased before install.
+Depending on the manufacturer, some bearings came pre-greased and shielded on both sides, while others are only shielded on one side, and need to be greased before install.

 (These particular bearings are from factory links.
 They are double shielded, pre-greased, and I highly recommend them.
-They go for $20 on Amazon.com, and you can buy yours HERE.)
+They go for $20 and you can buy yours HERE.)

-Wheel bearings are the only point of contact between the wheel and the bike, so the forces put on them are extremely high.
+Wheel bearings are the only point of contact between the wheel and the bike, so the forces put on them are incredibly high.

 Because of the stress the bearings are put under, they must be in perfect working order.

-Bearings do wear down, but can last for a very long time when properly installed and maintained.
+Wheel bearings do wear down but can last for a very long time when properly installed and maintained.